pfillipi/weelprod/README.md

 ![](./images/notebook-img.png)

-> NOTE: This file was only provided for us to check the data we have in the `data.json` file and we should not write any Python code in this task.
+> NOTE: This notebook file was only provided for us to check the data we have in the `data.json` file and we should not write any Python code in this task.

 To help with this process, our UX design team created the following wireframe that describes the component's appearance: